James Madison Wells: Statewide office

 On March 4, 1864, Wells became lieutenant governor under Governor Michael Hahn.
 He supported compensated emancipation for former slaves at the Louisiana Constitutional Convention of 1864.
 One year later, on March 4, 1865, Wells was inaugurated as governor when Michael Hahn resigned to become a United States Senator.
 In November 1865, a special election was held under the Reconstruction government, and Governor Wells running as a Democrat defeated former Governor Henry W. Allen (who was in Mexico), with 22,312 votes to Allen's 5,497.
 As governor, Wells removed radicals from office.

 Wells came into conflict with the federal military authority under General Nathaniel P. Banks.
 He supported Hugh Kennedy as New Orleans mayor and appointed numerous former Confederate officers to state and local offices.
 He recommended dismantling public education and using only taxes from blacks to pay for freedmen's schools.
 Wells also wanted to build new levees, a new capitol building, and a state penitentiary, but the Louisiana State Legislature balked at his proposals.

-His advocacy of black suffrage caused political unrest and riots which led to his unseating.
-On July 30, 1866, riots erupted over actions taken under the Constitutional Convention of 1864.
-Governor Wells did little to prevent violence, and General Philip Sheridan held him responsible.
-Sheridan removed him from office on June 3, 1867, for the riots and for failing to implement reforms regarding freedmen.